Bi-level Feature Alignment for Versatile Image Translation and Manipulation: Related Work

 \subsection{Semantic Image Editing}

-The arise of generative adversarial network (GANs) brings revolutionary advance to image editing \cite{zhu2016generative,hong2018learning,ntavelis2020sesame,choi2018stargan, pumarola2018ganimation, wu2020cascade, wu2020leed}.
+The arise of generative adversarial network (GANs) brings revolutionary advances to image editing \cite{zhu2016generative,hong2018learning,ntavelis2020sesame,choi2018stargan,pumarola2018ganimation,wu2020cascade,wu2020leed,xia2021tedigan}.
 As one of the most intuitive representation in image editing, semantic information has been extensively investigated in conditional image synthesis.
-For example, Isola \emph{et al.} \cite{isola2017pix2pix} achieve label-to-pixel generation by training an encoder-decoder network with a conditional adversarial objective.
-Wang \emph{et al.} \cite{wang2018pix2pixhd} further achieve high-resolution image manipulation by editing the pixel-wise semantic labels.
-Park \emph{et al.} \cite{park2019spade} introduce spatially-adaptive normalization (SPADE) to inject guided features in image generation.
+For example, Park \emph{et al.} \cite{park2019spade} introduce spatially-adaptive normalization (SPADE) to inject guided features in image generation.
 MaskGAN \cite{lee2020maskgan} exploits a dual-editing consistency as auxiliary supervision for robust face image manipulation.
-Gu \emph{et al.} \cite{gu2019mask} learn facial embeddings for different face components to enable local facial editing.
-Chen \emph{et al.} \cite{chen2020puppeteergan} propose a mask re-targeting strategy for identity-preserved face animation.
-Xia \emph{et al.} \cite{xia2021tedigan} map images into the latent space of a pre-trained network to facilitate editing.
 Instead of directly learning a label-to-pixel mapping, Hong \emph{et al.} \cite{hong2018learning} propose a semantic manipulation framework HIM that generates images guided by a predicted semantic layout.
 Upon this work, Ntavelis \emph{et al.} \cite{ntavelis2020sesame} propose SESAME which requires only local semantic maps to achieve image manipulation.
 However, the aforementioned methods either only learn a global feature without local focus (e.g., MaskGAN \cite{lee2020maskgan}) or ignore the features in the editing regions of the original image (e.g., HIM \cite{hong2018learning}, SESAME \cite{ntavelis2020sesame}).
 To better utilize the fine features in the original image, Zheng \emph{et al.} \cite{zheng2020semantic} adapt exemplar-based image synthesis framework CoCosNet \cite{zhang2020cocosnet} for semantic image manipulation by building a high-resolution correspondence between the original image and the edited semantic map.
-However, it may inherit the issue of texture pattern losing from \cite{zhang2020cocosnet}, which can be effectively ameliorated by the proposed semantic positional encoding mechanism.